stefanasandei/english-or-spanish/readme.md

 ## Models

-The following model architectures were implemented, with the respective validation loss values.
+The following model architectures were implemented, with the respective validation loss values and accuracies.

-- MLP: 0.96
+- MLP: loss of 0.96 and 66.72% accuracy
-- RNN: 0.54
+- RNN: loss of 0.61 and 80.17% accuracy
 - LSTM: ???

 ## Dataset